wckdrzr/Gaspar/README.md

 This is where the power of `ExportsFor` really kicks in!

 If you only export some of your model to a given platform, or exclude properties from the export, the model will only contain what you select (of course), however your actually exported data will include the values.
-So you target language won't be able to access the properties, but they can be read by anyone looking at the api.
+So your target language won't be able to access the properties, but they can be read by anyone looking at the api.
 For example, take this class:

 ```csharp
 [ExportFor(GasparType.TypeScript)]